mcres/FishFinder/README.md

 As there's no GUI at the moment, we can configure some parameters in the '/conf.json' file.

 "map"
-  - "number_of_buoys": we'll feed our DNN with the data collected by 'number_of_buoys' buoys
+  - "number_of_buoys": we'll feed our DNN with the data collected by 'number_of_buoys' buoys.
   - "data_per_buoy": how many time, temperature, position, velocity and fish detection series of data will be provided by each buoy.
 The program makes sure that one of this series of data is updated (that is, 'fresh' data).
   - Our world's size is defined by "world_width" and "world_height".
   - Likewise, initial and final points will be defined by "start_x", "start_y", "end_x" and "end_y", respectively.